swarupsengupta2007/psiphon-docker/README.md

 # Create a builder instance if it doesn't exist
 docker buildx create --name cross-platform --platform ${TARGETS} --use

-# Build for current platform and load to docker image
+# Build for the current platform and load to Docker image
 docker buildx build -t <your_tag> . --load

 # If not already done, install the required cross-platform emulators
 docker run --privileged --rm tonistiigi/binfmt --install all

-# run the script, this will build the image for current platform and load it to docker
+# run the script, this will build the image for the current platform and load it to Docker
 ./make.bash --load
 ```